krb5/krb5/doc/admin/database.rst

 types supported by the krbtgt service (see :ref:`session_key_selection`).
-Because non-MIT Kerberos clients sometimes send a limited set of encryption types when making AS requests, it can be important to for the krbtgt service to support multiple encryption types.
+Because non-MIT Kerberos clients sometimes send a limited set of encryption types when making AS requests, it can be important for the krbtgt service to support multiple encryption types.
 This can be accomplished by giving the krbtgt principal multiple keys, which is usually as simple as not specifying any **-e** option when changing the krbtgt key, or by